psychoinformatics-de/ipsy-docs/source/internal/email.rst

 Email Notification on Medusa
 ============================
-Users should have a ``$HOME/.forward`` file containing the email address to which they wish to have Condor email sent.
+Users should have a ``$HOME/.forward`` file containing the email address to which they wish to have email sent.